Diabetes Incidence and Historical Trends

 Maybe, depending on where you live, but it is not clear yet.

 A study from Sweden provides some hope that the trend is leveling off: it found that incidence was increasing in children born through the year 2000, but after that the trend might be flattening (Berhan et al. 2011).
 Newer data show that the trend in Sweden has flattened out at a high level (from 2005 to 2019), and that immigration has not affected this pattern (Waernbaum et al. 2022).
 Data from Norway show that the rising incidence has essentially leveled off since 2004 (Skirvarhaug et al. 2014).
 Data from Italy also show that the increase is starting to level off in more recent years (Bruno et al. 2013; Di Ciaula 2016).
 Data from Ireland show that the rising trend has leveled off since around 2008 (Roche et al. 2016; McKenna et al. 2021), although more recent numbers show it is rising again (Roche et al. 2023).
 Wales also shows a leveling off (Harvey et al. 2021), as does Scotland (Thomson et al. 2023), and the north east of England actually shows a decline (Hayes et al. 2023).
 However overall in England and Wales apparently it's still increasing (Ng and Soni, 2023).
 In the Netherlands, the incidence in children under 5 appears to have stabilized around 1996-99 (Spaans et al. 2015).
-In Poland, the rising incidence over the past 24 years shows a "slight" leveling off around 2010 (Chobot et al. 2017).
-Whereas in the Czech Republic, the incidence stopped rising-- in children under 5, it was rising 15% per year from 1996-2001, and then flattened out from 2002-2009 (Cinek et al. 2012).
+In Poland, the rising incidence over the past 24 years shows a "slight" leveling off around 2010 (Chobot et al. 2017), although another study finds increasing incidence through 2018 (Niechciał et al. 2024).
+In the Czech Republic, the incidence stopped rising-- in children under 5, it was rising 15% per year from 1996-2001, and then flattened out from 2002-2009 (Cinek et al. 2012).
 And in Australia, data indicates a possible leveling off, after a peak in 2003 (Haynes et al. 2018), with an actual decrease in incidence among 0-4 year olds (Haynes et al. 2020), but increasing incidence in 10-14 year olds (Zhang et al. 2023).
 In New Zealand, data shows a leveling off in 0-4 year olds since 2003, but not in older children (Flint et al. 2021), and overall a stable incidence (Wu et al. 2023).
 In Austria, incidence increased from 1989 to 2012, but then leveled off overall, due to a declining incidence in 0-4 year olds (in older ages, incidence is still increasing) (Rami-Merhar et al. 2020).

 Spain also shows a leveling off (Forga et al. 2018a; Goñi Iriarte et al. 2023; Rodríguez Escobedo et al. 2023), following a long-term rise (Forga et al. 2018b).
 Mexico shows an actual decrease from 2006-2018, following a rise from 2000-2006 (Wacher et al. 2019).
 In Poland, incidence increased from 2006 to 2012, and then fell a bit through 2017 (Wasyl-Nawrot et al. 2020), although a different Polish study found an increase from 2000-2019 (Zubkiewicz-Kucharska et al. 2021).
 In Hong Kong, incidence is still increasing, but the rate of increase had slightly decreased in recent years.
 The annual increase in incidence changed from 4.3% per year (1997-2007) to 3.5% per year (2008-2017) (Tung et al. 2020).
 In Germany, there is a possible/probable leveling off (Buchmann et al. 2023; Manuwald et al. 2021; Baechle et al. 2022; Stahl-Pehe et al. 2022).